Master of Social Work (MSW)

 - Providing individual psychotherapy and couples, family and group therapy

-- Diagnosing and treating mental and emotional disorders and creating treatment plans
+- Diagnose and treat mental and emotional disorders

 - Developing culturally responsive social work practice skills with families

-- Providing recovery-based services and medical family therapy
+- Provide behavioral health and recovery-based services in hospitals and medical centers

-- Providing family therapy in schools, communities, family court, home-based and medical settings in both urban and rural areas
+- Provide family service delivery in schools, communities, family court, home-based and military settings

 Because the U.S. government recognizes family therapists as qualified mental health providers, and family therapists are eligible to participate in a number of federal compensation and grant programs.